Kometa-Team/Kometa/docs/config/files.md

         libraries:
           TV Shows:
             collection_files:
-              - pmm: genre
+              - default: genre
                 template_variables:
                   schedule_separator: never
                   collection_mode: hide
-              - pmm: actor                  # Notice how the `-` starts this block
+              - default: actor                  # Notice how the `-` starts this block
                 template_variables:
                   schedule_separator: never
                   collection_mode: hide
         ```

-        In this example there will be two template variables added to every template in the git file pmm: genre.
+        In this example there will be two template variables added to every template in the git file default: genre.

         `schedule_separator` is set to `never` to not show a separator in this section and `collection_mode` is set to
         `hide`.